infinum/eightshift-docs/website/docs/basics/wp-cli.md

 }
 ```

-This code loads WP-CLI class from Eightshift Libs responsible for registering all our custom commands.
-Keep in mind that because of WP-CLI code loads inside the theme/plugin, that same theme/plugin **must** be activated in the WordPress admin.
+This code loads WP-CLI class from Eightshift Libs responsible for registering all of our custom commands.
+Keep in mind that, since WP-CLI code loads inside the theme/plugin, that same theme/plugin **must** be activated in the WordPress admin.

 To run the WP-CLI command and see what you can use, run this command in your terminal: